johanWallgren/iMessage/README.md

 A.

-Run packagesNedded.R to install all necessary packages.
+Run requierments.R to install all necessary packages.

 B.